 The CiMAX 1400 Hand-Held terminal is a full ASCII terminal with a 4 line by 20-character liquid crystal display.
 It has a non-volatile memory for custom function key assignments.
-It accepts control characters and some (non-ANSI) escape sequences for cursor positioning and other hostcontrolled functions.
+It accepts control characters and some (non-ANSI) escape sequences for cursor positioning and other host-controlled functions.

 The same menu that is used for the ASCII terminal is used for the hand-held terminal (HHT).
-The only difference is, because the CiMAX 1400 has a 4 by 20 display and some parameters are displayed on two lines.
+Because the CiMAX 1400 has a 4 by 20 display, some parameters are displayed on two lines.
 Function keys are programmed to provide entry to the Setup mode (~?S~) and the Diagnostic mode (~?D~).

 The CiMAX 1400 requires +5 VDC and Ground.
-The scanner supplies this, when the CiMAX 1400 is connected to the Setup port at the scanner.
+The scanner supplies this when the CiMAX 1400 is connected to the Setup port at the scanner.